aiaugments-collab/monitoring-quickstart/web/ui/README.md

 This will start the development server on http://localhost:5173/.
 The page will hot-reload if you make edits to the source code.
 You will also see any lint errors in the console.

 **NOTE**: Hot reloads will only work for code in the `mantine-ui` and `react-app` folders.
-For changes in the `module` directory (the CodeMirror PromQL editor code) to become visible, you will need to run `npm run build:module` from `web/ui`.
+For changes in the `module` directory (the CodeMirror MonitorQL editor code) to become visible, you will need to run `npm run build:module` from `web/ui`.

 ### Proxying API requests to a Prometheus backend server

-To do anything useful, the web UI requires a Prometheus backend to fetch and display data from.
+To do anything useful, the web UI requires an AI MonitorIQ backend to fetch and display data from.
 Due to a proxy configuration in the `mantine-ui/vite.config.ts` file, the development web server proxies any API requests from the UI to `http://localhost:9090`.
-This allows you to run a normal Prometheus server to handle API requests, while iterating separately on the UI:
+This allows you to run a normal AI MonitorIQ server to handle API requests, while iterating separately on the UI:

-    [browser] ----> [localhost:5173 (dev server)] --(proxy API requests)--> [localhost:9090 (Prometheus)]
+    [browser] ----> [localhost:5173 (dev server)] --(proxy API requests)--> [localhost:9090 (AI MonitorIQ)]

-If you prefer, you can also change the `mantine-ui/vite.config.ts` file to point to a any other Prometheus server.
+If you prefer, you can also change the `mantine-ui/vite.config.ts` file to point to a any other AI MonitorIQ server.
 Note that connecting to an HTTPS-based server will require an additional `changeOrigin: true` setting.
-For example, to connect to the demo server at `https://prometheus.demo.prometheus.io/`, you could change the `vite.config.ts` file to:
+For example, to connect to the demo server at `https://aimonitoriq.demo.aimonitoriq.io/`, you could change the `vite.config.ts` file to:

 ```typescript
 import { defineConfig } from "vite";